Kamohelo Mahlatsi

-Kamohelo Abel Mahlatsi (born 23 August 1998) is a South African professional soccer player who plays as an attacking midfielder or centre forward for Kaizer Chiefs.
+Kamohelo Abel Mahlatsi (born 23 August 1998) is a South African professional soccer player who plays as an attacking midfielder or centre forward for Marumo Gallants.
 He has also represented South Africa at under-23 and senior international levels.

 Club career

 Born in Sebokeng, Mahlatsi started his career at SuperSport United before joining Ubuntu Cape Town on loan until the end of the season in January 2018.
 He scored twice in 11 appearances for Ubuntu Cape Town, and was promoted to the senior SuperSport United squad ahead of the 2018–19 season.
 He played 9 times for the club across the 2018–19 season.
 In September 2019, he joined University of Pretoria of the National First Division on a season-long loan.
 He scored 10 goals in 27 league appearances for University of Pretoria.

 On 6 October 2020, Mahlatsi signed for newly-promoted South African Premier Division side Moroka Swallows.